 How do you repurpose your speech?

-In recent years I’ve been fortunate to speak on stages around the world about content repurposing – including Podcast Movement, Podfest, Retain Live, Youpreneur Summit and soon, RadioDays Europe.
+In recent years, Content 10x founder Amy has been fortunate to speak on stages around the world about content repurposing – including Content Marketing World, Digital Marketing World Forum, Podcast Movement, Podfest, Youpreneur Summit and RadioDays Europe, to name a few.

-Whenever I know that I’m going to be provided with videos and photos of my talks I get a) excited, and b) my team geared up to do some EPIC repurposing of my speech!
+Whenever she knows she's going to be provided with videos and photos of her talks the team gear up to do some EPIC repurposing.

-For example, my team and I worked together to turn the footage of my talk at the Youpreneur Summit 2019 into, well… a lot of new content!
+For example, we worked together to turn the footage of her talk at the Youpreneur Summit 2019 into, well… a lot of new content!
 Take a look at some of what we came up with:

-This is a video trailer of highlights of my 30-minute talk condensed down to 5 minutes.
+This is a video trailer of highlights of her 30-minute talk condensed down to 5 minutes.
 This video trailer was published on YouTube, LinkedIn, and Facebook.

-We also repurposed the video trailer into an IGTV video.
+We also repurposed the video trailer into a vertical video.